kubecost/docs/custom-prom.md

     --set global.prometheus.enabled=false
   ```

-  > **Note** The fqdn can be a full path: https://prometheus-prod-us-central-x.grafana.net/api/prom/
+  **Note** The fqdn can be a full path: https://prometheus-prod-us-central-x.grafana.net/api/prom/ if you use Grafana Cloud managed Prometheus.
+Learn more at [Grafana Cloud Integration for Kubecost](https://guide.kubecost.com/hc/en-us/articles/5699967551639-Grafana-Cloud-Integration-for-Kubecost)

 1. Have your Prometheus scrape the cost-model `/metrics` endpoint.
 These metrics are needed for reporting accurate pricing data.
 Here is an example scrape config: